-In alignment with the principles of the GRI G4 reporting guidelines, the Company has used a four step process in determining its Materiality Assessment:
+In alignment with the principles of the GRI Standards, the Company has used a four step process in determining its Materiality Assessment:

-- Identificatio of relevant topics: by evaluation of the boundaries (where the impact of each issue occurred), impact of each issue was determined both inside and outside the Company, and by business unit including taking GRI's indicators. - 2) Prioritization of topics against stakeholder and Company infl ence and impact: by considering each topic, issues deemed significan to the organization and deemed significan to the stakeholders, and those issues and topics which reflecte significan economic, environmental and social impact.
+- Identification of relevant topics: by evaluation of the boundaries (where the impact of each issue occurred), impact of each issue was determined both inside and outside the Company, and by business unit including taking GRI's indicators. - 2) Prioritization of topics against stakeholder and Company influence and impact: by considering each topic, issues deemed significant to the organization and deemed significant to the stakeholders, and those issues and topics which reflected significant economic, environmental and social impact.

-- 3) Validation of prioritization and identific tion through review and evaluation: this Materiality Assessment has been validated through internal representatives of the business units with assistance from Senior Management. - 4) Review of context on annual basis: by incorporating in to this Report, stakeholder feedback from outside stakeholders received through multiple channels, such as Opportunity Day/Investor meetings, the Company website, Regulatory Authorities, and press coverage of the Company.
+- Validation of prioritization and identification through review and evaluation: this Materiality Assessment has been validated through internal representatives of the business units with assistance from Senior Management. - 4) Review of context on annual basis: by incorporating in to this Report, stakeholder feedback from outside stakeholders received through multiple channels, such as Opportunity Day/Investor meetings, the Company website, Regulatory Authorities, and press coverage of the Company.

-This materiality matrix below presents 15 aspects for each sustainability-related category, which the Company focuses on.
-These 15 aspects are the most material for this year's Sustainability Report.
+This materiality matrix below presents 15 topics for each sustainability-related category, which the Company focuses on.
+These 15 topics are the most material for this year's Sustainability Report.
 The Company recognizes the value of broadening its engagement with its stakeholders to improve its Materiality Assessment and increasing the relevance of information within its Report based on stakeholder priorities.

-Stakeholder Engagements [G4-24, G4-25, G4-26, G4-27]
+Stakeholder Engagements [102-40, 102-42, 102-43, 102-44]

 The Company recognizes the importance of all stakeholder groups whether it is the internal stakeholders such as shareholders, employees and management of the Company and subsidiaries or external stakeholders such as creditors, suppliers, customers, communities, government agencies and other related organizations whom the Company has an ongoing relationship and impact as a result of its business operations.
 The Company engages its stakeholder groups in a variety of ways, with the frequency and communication mechanisms based on the most effective means of facilitating dialogue.
 The Company has also provided channels on its website for any stakeholder to express his/her opinion and contact the Board of Directors in case they wish to contact the Board of Directors directly, without going through the Management.
-The Board has, and will continue to treat such information seriously and with utmost confidentialit .
+The Board has, and will continue to treat such information seriously and with utmost confidentiality.